dhall-lang/dhall-lang/standard/binary.md

     encode-1.0("a${b₀}c${d}e…x${y₀}z") = [ 18, "a", b₁, "c", d₁, "e", …, "x", y₁, "z" ]

-Note that this encoding of a text literal always begins and ends with a string, even if the first or last chunk is the empty string.
+Note that the encoding of a text literal always begins and ends with a string, even if the first or last chunk is the empty string.

 ### Imports

-URL imports are encoded in a tokenized form with the following elements in
+Encode URL imports in a tokenized form with the following elements in order:
-order:

 * The first element is 0 (if the scheme is http) or 1 (if the scheme is https)
 * The next element is the authority